 Compared to Sourceforge, GitHub had an ad-free and most importantly clean interface with powerful and useful features that a developer can leverage on.
 Since then GitHub has gone to become the go-to hosting platform for projects using Git.

 As of January 2020, GitHub is the largest host of source codes in the world and has over 100 million software repositories (of which 28 million are public repos) and over 40 million users using its platform.

 GitHub Business Model

-GitHub follows the freemium model where it allows the creation of unlimited – public & private – repositories for free to its users.
-You need to pay a fee to obtain additional features such as more bandwidth, more storage, better organizational tools, customizations and adding more collaborators to your private repositories.
+GitHub follows the freemium model where it allows the creation of unlimited – public & private – repositories for free.
+You need to pay a fee to obtain additional features such as more bandwidth, more storage, better organizational tools, and customizations.

 Which brings us to –

 How does GitHub work and who are its key partners?

 GitHub provides optimized versions of Git’s features – these are seen as the fork, pull request and merge.

 - The “fork” option allows for anybody to copy another’s repository along with their version history and work on it.